 19802.
-Nothing in this chapter shall prevent any local agency from establishing its own merit system and determining thereunder the personnel standards to be applicable to its employees, but as to employees engaged in administering state and federally supported programs under Section 19800, such local systems and standards shall be subject to approval and review by the board department to the extent necessary to qualify for federal funds.
+Nothing in this chapter shall prevent any local agency from establishing its own merit system and determining thereunder the personnel standards to be applicable to its employees, but as to employees engaged in administering state and federally supported programs under Section 19800, such local systems and standards shall be subject to approval and review by the department to the extent necessary to qualify for federal funds.

 19802.5.
-Notwithstanding the provisions of Sections 19801 and 19803, and after the State Personnel Board department approves the memorandum of understanding standards, the State Personnel Board department may waive administration of all or part of a local agency merit system where administration of merit system standards, including, but not limited to, certification, appointment and other transactions, layoff and reinstatement, position classifications, compensation standards, and disciplinary action are established pursuant to a legally binding memorandum of understanding negotiated between the local agency governing board and an employee organization recognized pursuant to applicable law representing employees engaged in federally supported programs under Section 19800.
-Upon request of the local agency governing board and the recognized employee organization, such waivers shall be granted on any or all standards following determination by the State Personnel Board department AB 1062 - 62 -

-condition of waiver reinstatement.

-that the provisions of the memorandum of understanding maintain merit system standards to the extent necessary to qualify for federal funds.
-All merit system standards waivers shall be subject to periodic audit, approval, or revocation by the State Personnel Board department.
-Upon revocation of a waiver, the State Personnel Board department may require any additional information as a
+Notwithstanding Sections 19801 and 19803, and after the department approves the memorandum of understanding standards, the department may waive administration of all or part of a local agency merit system where administration of merit system standards, including, but not limited to, certification, appointment and other transactions, layoff and reinstatement, position classifications, compensation standards, and disciplinary action are established pursuant to a legally binding memorandum of understanding negotiated between the local agency governing board and an employee organization recognized pursuant to applicable law representing employees engaged in federally supported programs under Section 19800.
+Upon request of the local agency governing board and the recognized employee organization, such waivers shall be granted on any or all standards following determination by the department that the provisions of the memorandum of understanding maintain merit system standards to the extent necessary to qualify for federal funds.
+All merit system standards waivers shall be subject to periodic audit, approval, or revocation by the department.
+Upon revocation of a waiver, the department may require any additional information as a condition of waiver reinstatement.

 19803.
-The merit system for employees engaged in administering programs under Section 19800 in a local agency not administering its own merit system approved under this chapter shall be administered by the board department.
+The merit system for employees engaged in administering programs under Section 19800 in a local agency not administering its own merit system approved under this chapter shall be administered by the department.
 The department may delegate any of its duties under this article to a state department or agency.
 This may include, but is not limited to, recruitment, examination, certification, appointment and other transactions, position classification, compensation standards, and disciplinary actions.
-As part of such administration, the board department shall hear and decide appeals of any applicant for employment or officer or employee from the decision of a local agency or the board's executive officer affecting the employment rights of such persons.
+As part of such administration, the department shall hear and decide appeals of any applicant for employment or officer or employee from the decision of a local agency affecting the employment rights of such persons.
 Any decision rendered in such an appeal shall be binding upon the local agency.

-The board department may bill the state departments having responsibility for the overall administration of grant-in-aid programs for the costs incurred in conducting hearings involving employees of local agencies not administering their own merit systems pursuant to this chapter.
+The department may bill the state departments having responsibility for the overall administration of grant-in-aid programs for the costs incurred in conducting hearings involving employees of local agencies not administering their own merit systems pursuant to this chapter.

 19804.
-In the exercise of functions under this chapter, the board department shall exercise no authority with respect to the selection, tenure of office, and compensation of any individual employed in accordance with established standards.
+In the exercise of functions under this chapter, the department shall exercise no authority with respect to the selection, tenure of office, and compensation of any individual employed in accordance with established standards.

 19805.
-The board department shall by regulation, establish and administer procedures, including provisions for investigations and hearings, to determine whether a particular merit system is in conformity with the standards established or approved by the board department pursuant to Section 19801.
-In conducting any hearing provided by such procedures, or in conducting an appeal hearing under Section 19803, the board department shall have the same authority as it does in conducting hearings pursuant to Sections 18671 to 18680, inclusive, of this code Section 19815.
+The department shall establish and administer procedures, including provisions for investigations and hearings, to determine whether a particular merit system is in conformity with the standards established or approved by the department pursuant to Section 19801.
+In conducting any hearing provided by such procedures, or in conducting an appeal hearing under Section 19803, the department shall have the same authority as it does in conducting hearings pursuant to Section 19815.